fasmide/DanskeBankGauge/README.md

 ## What does it look like?

 Its a giant gauge that i had been sitting in my lab for a few years just waiting for an opportunity to do something useful.
-If we are spending the account's balance too slow it turns green and if we had just a little too meny pizzas it turns red :)
+If we are spending the account's balance too slow it turns green and if we had just a little too many pizzas it turns red :)

 [![DB Gauge](https://img.youtube.com/vi/A176qIdmtdE/0.jpg)](https://www.youtube.com/watch?v=A176qIdmtdE)